Individual learning styles

 Come a long way from when he last asked me a question about proteins (and I wondered where the hell he’d gotten that from), and had me telling him I couldn’t remember and would have to look it up, and we looked it up on Wikipedia together. (associated skills - research and The Authority doesn’t necessarily have all the answers ;)

-She's also a lot more into drawing than Tao is.
-Tao loves painting and scribbling, he will quite happily throw himself into it when I bring on the art stuff, but doesn't ask much.
-These days I think it's because he knows the house needs to be organised so I can find the bloody art stuff.
+She’s also a lot more into drawing than Tiny is.
+Tiny loves painting and scribbling, he will quite happily throw himself into it when I bring on the art stuff, but doesn’t ask much.
+These days I think it’s because he knows the house needs to be organised so I can find the bloody art stuff.
 He can take it or leave it.
-If the inspiration takes Ruan though, and she is denied her crayons for whatever reason or not presented with the opportunity to paint, she takes matters into her own cute little hands and will scrounge around for a drawing implement (usually one of the pens on my desk) and something to draw on (usually an envelope, if she can find a bigger piece of paper even better, these days she even asks me if it's okay to draw on).
+If the inspiration takes Smidge though, and she is denied her crayons for whatever reason or not presented with the opportunity to paint, she takes matters into her own cute little hands and will scrounge around for a drawing implement (usually one of the pens on my desk) and something to draw on (usually an envelope, if she can find a bigger piece of paper even better, these days she even asks me if it’s okay to draw on).

 In the meantime I’m trying to work out where this girly girl came from, she loves pink, loves her “butterfly” dress (pink fairy dress mother in law bought her for her 2nd birthday), also loves orange, butterflies, loves dressing up (seriously, she will go through 2-3 outfit changes at least if we let her).
 Sometimes her dress sense gets a bit garish but for the most part she’s remarkably colour coordinated.
 Not just in the sense that she wants to wear say heer yellow undies with her yellow pants and yellow top, but on another day it’s a stripey pinck shirt and stripey pink pants and she WOULD NOT REST or get dressed until she had also found stripey pink undies.
 Good thing we actually had stripey pink undies, and that the colour and pattern matchings don’t need to happen all the time!